St Botolph's-without-Aldersgate Church, London

 The most famous person buried here, however, is Sir John Micklethwaite (1612-1682).
 Micklethwaite was the son of the rector of Cherry Burton in Yorkshire.
 He studied medicine in Europe and was appointed an assistant physician at St Bartholomew's Hospital in London, serving under Dr John Clarke.
 He married Clarke's daughter and in 1653 he was raised to the level of physician.

 He became president of the College of Physicians in 1676.
 When Charles II fell ill in 1681 Micklethwaite cured him and was knighted by the king in gratitude.
-He served as physician in ordinary to the king but died the following year and was buried at St Botolph's-without-Aldersgate.
+He served as a physician in ordinary to the king but died the following year and was buried at St Botolph's-without-Aldersgate.

 By the Victorian period St Botolph's churchyard, like all London churches, was crowded with burials, and ew interments were banned.
 In 1880 St Botolph's churchyard was combined with the churchyards of St Leonard, Foster Lane and Christchurch, Newgate Street to form Postman's Park, so-named because it was a popular place for workers at the General Post Office on St Martin's Le Grand to relax.
 Old gravestones from the former burial ground line the park walls.